Optimal Age over Erasure Channels: Optimal Age with Different Source Channel alphabets

 \begin{definition} In every interdeparture interval $Y_j$, we call $H_j$ the number of erased packets before the reception of a successful update. $H_j$ is geometric with success probability $\epsilon_p$, so

 \end{definition} We use \Cref{def:def_ch8_diff_alph_H} to characterize the interdeparture interval.
-Indeed, any interdeparture interval is the sum of two components: The time spending unsuccessful packets followed by the service time of the successful update.
+Indeed, any interdeparture interval is the sum of two components: The time {sending} unsuccessful packets followed by the service time of the successful update.
 Since each transmitted packet takes $n$ channel uses and $\mu=1$, then the $j^{th}$ interdeparture time can be written as

-Given that we assume a memoryless erasure channel and independently generated packets, then the process that consists of the number of erased packets $(H_j)_{j\geq1}$ is i.i.d.
-Since the interdeparture interval $Y_j$ is function of only $H_j$ then the sequence $(Y_j)_{j\geq1}$ is also i.i.d.
-Hence the following lemma: \begin{lemma} The process $R(\tau)=\max\left\{n:t'_{n}\leq\tau\right\}$ is a renewal process with the interdeparture times $(Y_j)_{j\geq1}$ being the renewal intervals. \end{lemma} The importance of \Cref{lemma:lemma_ch8_diff_alph_renewal} stems from the fact that it shows that $\Delta_{\epsilon,\mathcal{C}}$ exists and the system is ergodic. \begin{lemma} where $Q$ is the steady-state counterpart of the shaded area $Q_j$ shown in Fig.~\ref{fig:fig_ch8_instantaneous_age} and $Y$ is the steady-state counterpart of the interdeparture interval $Y_j$. \end{lemma} \begin{proof} By \Cref{lemma:lemma_ch8_diff_alph_renewal}, $R(\tau)$ forms a renewal process and hence by \cite{ross} we know that $\lim_{\tau\to\infty}\frac{R(\tau)}{\tau}=\frac{1}{\E(Y)}$, where $Y$ is the steady-state interdeparture random variable.
-By defining $Q_j=\int_{t'_{j-1}}^{t'_j}\Delta_{\epsilon,\mathcal{C}}(t)\mathrm{d}t$ to be the reward function over the renewal period $Y_j$, we get using renewal reward theory \cite{Gallager1996,ross} that
+Given that we assume a memoryless erasure channel and independently generated packets, then {$(H_j)_{j\geq1}$ are independent and identically distributed.} Since the interdeparture interval $Y_j$ is {a function of $H_j$, then $(Y_j)_{j\geq1}$ are also independent and identically distributed.} Hence the following lemma: \begin{lemma} The process $R(\tau)=\max\left\{n:t'_{n}\leq\tau\right\}$ is a renewal process with the interdeparture times $(Y_j)_{j\geq1}$ being the renewal intervals. \end{lemma} The importance of \Cref{lemma:lemma_ch8_diff_alph_renewal} stems from the fact that it shows that $\Delta_{\epsilon,\mathcal{C}}$ exists and the system is ergodic. \begin{lemma} { Almost surely (over the random choice of the $(n,k)$-scheme $\mathcal{C}$, and over the random erasure patterns of the $q$EC($\epsilon$) channels), we have}